mc186/omniprobe/README.md

 with new analytics and have additional useful capabilities both in development and planned.

 ## omniprobe
-omniprobe is a command-line python wrapper around the functionality provided by liblogDuration.
+`omniprobe` is a command-line python wrapper around the functionality provided by `liblogDuration`.
 It simplifies the process of setting up the environment and launching instrumented applications.
 The various environment variables are documented below, though they only need to be explicitly set by the user if logduration is needed in a context for which running the python wrapper is not feasible.

 ```
 Omniprobe is developed by Advanced Micro Devices, Research and Advanced Development
-Copyright (c) 2024 Advanced Micro Devices.
+Copyright (c) 2025 Advanced Micro Devices.
 All rights reserved.

 usage: omniprobe [options] -- application